links

 Speed: Delay time when sync is not selected.

 Sync=Syncronization with host clock.
-Set sync speed with note values.

 Feedback= number of repetitions.